-(This page remains on file in the center.)
+(This nage remains on file in the center.)
+I I IIIS DUMC i ciiiuliis vii uic

-I have received a copy of the Cathedra's Early Lea policies. rning Handbook and agree to abide by the
+I have received a copy of the Cathedral Early Learr by the policies. ning Center Handbook and agree to abide

 Child's Name

 Parent's Signature Date

 Director's Signature Date